 Apple trees are not self fertile and must have a pollination partner of a different variety of apple that has the same or overlapping bloom period.
 Apple trees are classified as having either early, mid or late bloom periods.
 An early bloom apple tree can be pollinated by a mid bloom tree but not a late bloom tree.
 A mid bloom period apple could be used to pollinate either an early or late bloom period apple tree.
-Do not combine a late bloomer with an early bloom period apple.

-Apple trees are available in two sizes:
+Apple trees may be available in two sizes: